HurtaClaudio/Linkedin_Scrapper/README.md

 2. Get your job query.
 To do this go to the jobs section on linkedin.
 Put your job title and all the filters that you're interested in and press enter.
 Next you'll copy the resulting url and paste it on the third (our fourth or fifth) line of the keys.txt file.
 You can put as many querys as you want.
 3. Run the script (this requires that you use chrome as your predetermined browser)
 4. ???
 5. Profit!
 Now you have filtered the jobs that you like and from companies that you know have hired other latinos.
-In the folder 'jobs' there'll be a file with all the jobs that meet your requirements and that hire latins.
+In the folder 'jobs' there'll be a file with all the jobs that meet your requirements, marked with the date that the scraping was executed.
 I recommend to reapeat this whole process once a day :).